 Addressing Evidentiary Issues

 A police report is a significant piece of evidence because it includes a description of the accident produced shortly after it occurred.
 The document is produced by a disinterested third party (the police officer) and includes information taken from discussions with both of the parties to the accident.
+While a police report may not always be admissible in court during litigation, insurance companies give great deference to its contents while negotiating a claim.

 When you are making a car insurance claim without a police report available, there is alternative evidence that can gather many of the benefits the report would normally provide an insurance claimant such as: